Victowolf/A.I.M-Imagine-Cup/README.md

 # A.I.M-
-For Clash of Codes Hackathon, Remote cardiac monitoring and prevention system...
+For Imagine cup Hackathon, Remote cardiac monitoring and prevention system...

 # Note:- This application is in the development stage, some functions may not work fully...**